 Regardless of what happened, he did not waver and trusted God only.
 He’d always chosen to see the positive side of every situation.
 He comforted me and said,

-someday we will have our own child.
+someday we’ll have our own child.
 We just have to believe.
-We’ve took care of Isaac fivefold than the previous pregnancies.
-The next time we get pregnant, we will double the effort that we’ve given and surely we will finally see our baby.
+We’ve been very careful with Isaac; so the next time we get pregnant again, we’ll double our effort.
 We don’t know the reason, but God is gracious and merciful.
-He will grant our hearts’ desire.
+He’ll grant our hearts’ desire.

-While I was having a difficult pregnancy, he also had found out that my mom was suffering from liver cancer.
+While I was having a difficult pregnancy, he’d also found out that my mom was suffering from liver cancer.
 He’d kept the information to himself to protect me and our son.
 He didn’t tell me that my mom only had six months to live.
-Instead he showered me with love and support even more.
-I could only imagine what he had gone through as he carried the heavy load of worrying about me and my parents.
+Instead, he showered me with love and support even more.
+I could only imagine what he had gone through as he carried the heavy load of worrying about me, our son and my parents.

 I’d only learned the truth about my mom after Isaac died.
 And on the second month of year 2014, my mom also died.
 Again he was my source of strength.
 He was a constant charger which steadily gave me the tenacity to carry on and to have more faith in God.